Rush Limbaugh behind the Golden EIB microphone on Friday.

 The lack of commitment to it manifests itself as something other than what it really is.

-In many cases, it's um it's stupid.
+In many cases, it's stupid.

-Well, open line Friday could be an opportunity for you to listen to me talk about what I don't care about.
+Well, Open Line Friday could be an opportunity for you to listen to me talk about what I don't care about.

-But so far that hasn't happened today.
+But so far, that hasn't happened today.

 We haven't yet had a call about something I don't care about.